e7ite/EliteOS/README.md

 # EliteOS
-An x86_64 OS from the ground up, strictly made for learning purposes.
+An OS for the x86_64 architecture from the ground up, strictly made for learning purposes.
 Right now it is only a bootloader compatible with legacy BIOS.
 This is obviously not elite compared to other operating systems.
 I just like the word elite.
 I am a complete beginner with operating sytem development.
 I am fueled with a curiosity on all the intricate processes involved in getting the hardware to run userspace applications with performance and security.
 Expect beginner mistakes.

 ## Build Instructions
 1. Get this repository